 Every person is different, with different factors influencing their risk of being diagnosed with this cancer and the chance of recovery after a diagnosis.
 It is important to talk with your doctor about any questions you have around the general statistics provided below and what they may mean for your child individually.
 The original sources for these statistics are provided at the bottom of this page.

 How many children and teens are diagnosed with rhabdomyosarcoma?

-About 350 people are diagnosed with rhabdomyosarcoma each year.
+About 400 to 500 people are diagnosed with rhabdomyosarcoma each year.
 Most people who are diagnosed with rhabdomyosarcoma are children or teens.
 More than half of childhood rhabdomyosarcomas are diagnosed in those under age 10.
 Each year in the United States, rhabdomyosarcoma accounts for 3% of cancers in children ages 0 to 14 and 1% of cancers in teens ages 15 to 19.
-It is the most common soft tissue sarcoma in children.
+It is the most common soft-tissue sarcoma in children.
 Boys are slightly more likely to develop the disease than girls.

 What is the survival rate for children and teens with rhabdomyosarcoma?

 There are different types of statistics that can help doctors evaluate a person’s chance of recovery from rhabdomyosarcoma.
 These are called survival statistics.
 A specific type of survival statistic is called the relative survival rate.
 It is often used to predict how having cancer may affect life expectancy.
 Relative survival rate looks at how likely people with rhabdomyosarcoma are to survive for a certain amount of time after their initial diagnosis or start of treatment compared to the expected survival of similar people without this cancer.